Table of Contents

 The state is also known for its corporation-friendly usury laws.
 This is a big plus for banks and credit card companies to charge interest at any wanted rate on loans.

 One plus point of forming a corporation in Delaware is the privacy protection of business.
 The State doesn’t require companies to publicize shareholders’ personal information such as names and addresses, but not for directors, unfortunately.
 Only the name and address of the registered agent are required in filing corporate papers.
-This factor is one of the reasons why many big businesses choose Delaware Corporation.
+This factor is one of the reasons why Delaware Corporation is widely selected.

 There are two main types of corporations in Delaware which are S-corporations and C-corporation.
 These corporations are not taxed at the federal level.
 Plus, all income and losses will pass through the shareholders.